green-fox-academy/myfirstapp-syllabus/week01/exercises/codepen-start.md

 ## Help

-- Discord channel
-- Forum
+- Quenstions to this exercise

 ## 1. Sign up to Codepen